nicoserrano/Cryptocurrencies/README.md

 Similarly, when trying to graph the clustered cryptos by total supply and mined coins, we can observe two outliers.
 The first one with a lot of supply and a lot of mined coins (BitTorrent Crypto) and another one with a lot of supply but not too many coins mined (TurtleCoin).

+## Summary

+The job of unsupervised machine learning is to discover patterns or groups of data when there is no known output.
+That being said, this analysis was successful at grouping cryptocurrencies into 4 groups.
+If we were to create a crypto investment portfolio we would need to further analyze the clusters.
+Nevertheless, we have a good start point where we can see that the most profitable and known cryptos are somewhat in the 2 groups that have less supply and mined coins in comparison to others.
+These cryptos are Bitcoin and Ethereum, but it is difficult to keep up with new altcoins that are being created and each of them has an interesting value proposition.